Ko11e/Save_the_egg/README.md

 # User Experience/User Interface (UX/UI)

 ## User Goals
 "Save the Egg" is designed as a fun game for the user to test the force limit of an egg.
-The game is displayed in a command line interface and the 5 highest scores is stored in a secure Google Sheet.
+The game is displayed in a command line interface and the 5 highest scores are stored in a secure Google Sheet.
 These are some of the points I focused on when creating this project

  - It must be easy to navigate and to understand the rules the first time the user read them
  - An engaging UI to capture the user's interest.
  - Clear instructions for entering data correctly are provided.
  - No dead ends to trap the user at the end of a function.

 ## User Stories
-1. As a User, i want the explanation and the rules of the game to be clear and easy to understand.
+1. As a User, I want the explanation and the rules of the game to be clear and easy to understand.
 2. As a user, I want to be provided with clear instructions throughout the main menu and game.
 3. As a User, I want to be able to navigate back to the Main Menu.
-4. As a User, i want to be enganged in the game
+4. As a User, I want to be engaged in the game
-5. As a User, i want the game to be harder and less pedictibel at higher levels
+5. As a User, I want the game to be harder and less predictable at higher levels

 # Creation process
 ## Project Planning
 When planning this project, I wanted to create a game based on my knowledge of physics.
 To begin with, the whole game was supposed to be as physically correct as possible.
 Unfortunately, the calculations of the material force reduction became too complex, so the force reduction was estimated with the help of Wikipedia.
-The same goes for the events in the hardest level, but some of the events are designed in such a way that the user will fail no matter what height the user chooses to drop the egg from.
+The same goes for the events at the hardest level, but some of the events are designed in such a way that the user will fail no matter what height the user chooses to drop the egg from.

 To structure the coding I made a flowchart using Lucischart.
 The flowchart is also used to see which inputs need to be validated to keep the game from crashing.

-To make the game more interesting, there is also a highscore list for the three different levels.
+To make the game more interesting, there is also a high score list for the three different levels.
 As a user, you can only enter a name if you have enough points.

 I decided to use Google Sheets to store the leaderboards for the different levels and also to store the materials to protect the egg and the different incidents that can happen when playing the game on the most difficult level.

 ## Flowchart
-To help structre the project, Lucidchart was use to create a flowchat over the game and the main functions needed.
+To help structure the project, Lucidchart was used to create a flowchart over the game and the main functions needed.
 ![Flowchart of Save the egg](images/flowchart.webp)

 ## Logic
 ### Physics
 For this game, I wanted it to follow some of the physics rules.
 To find a formula to calculate the force the egg is exposed to, some assumptions are made.
 To start with, we need to know the speed of the egg before it hits the ground.
 To find this velocity the assumption is made that there is no wind resistance no matter what the shape of the egg or the shape after the egg is protected.
 This means that the energy is conserved and will be the same just before the egg hits the ground as it is when the egg is released, leading to
 $$mgh = {mv_i^2\over2} \quad \Longrightarrow \quad v_i = \sqrt{2gh} \ .$$

 The force to which the egg is subjected depends on the sum of all the forces over time.
 This is also an impulse, which can be seen as the momentum the egg has before the collision ( $\vec{p_i}$ ) and after the collision ( $\vec{p_f}$ ).
 $$\vec{I} = \vec{\Delta{p}}=\vec{p_f}-\vec{p_i}=m(\vec{v_f}-\vec{v_i}) .$$